raph714/gpt-playground/README.md

 ## Updates

-- Card descriptions appear in the market and on hover in your hand.
+- Card descriptions appear in the market and directly on cards in your hand.
-- Refreshed visuals with cleaner card layout and styled buttons.
+- Refreshed visuals with cleaner card layout, styled buttons, and highlighted game info boxes.